Suspected of Academic Misconduct

 - The facilitator (in the case of an FD) or the decision maker (in an NFD) will introduce the discussion, its guiding principles, and the possible outcomes.
-The facilitator or decision maker will make a neutral, fair and accurate record of the discussion (usually on a computer).
+The facilitator or decision maker will make a neutral, fair and accurate record of the discussion.

 - The decision maker will explain the basis of their suspicion.
 They may refer to specific documentation or evidence, as appropriate, and ask questions of you, relevant to the suspicion.
 You will have a chance to respond to the decision maker’s concerns and questions, and ask questions of your own.

-- The facilitator or decision maker will explain the next steps, including the timeline for a decision letter to be sent (to your Ryerson email), and potential outcomes of the discussion (e.g. no finding of misconduct; a finding of misconduct, which the student may choose to accept; a finding of misconduct, which the student does not accept and may wish to appeal; placement of a DN on the academic record; an assigned quiz and/or academic integrity workshop, etc.).
+- The facilitator or decision maker will explain the next steps, including the timeline for a decision letter to be sent (to your Ryerson email), and potential outcomes of the discussion (e.g. a finding of no academic misconduct; a finding of academic misconduct, which the student may choose to accept; a finding of misconduct, which the student does not accept and may wish to appeal; placement of a DN on the academic record; an assigned quiz and/or academic integrity workshop(s), etc.).

 - You will not discuss the potential decision at this meeting.